akshaan-rajawat/codechef-solved/README.md

 # codechef-solved
-Code Chef solved by Me and my homeboy Veer
+Code Chef solved by me and my homeboy Veer